Desperately Seeking…Rights?

 The first personal ad reads:

 My 1st, 4th, 5th, 9th, & 14th amendment rights have been violated.
-For an unexplained reason I have been subjected to overt & covert physical surveillance, undercover intelligence gathering, maintainance [sic] of files & dossiers, intimidation & harassment.
+For an unexplained reason I have been subjected to overt & covert physical surveillance, undercover intelligence gathering, maintenance [sic] of files & dossiers, intimidation & harassment.
 I urgently need public intervention to investigate as I cannot afford legal costs to protect my rights.
 Eleanor Hemstreet, 213/361-5361.

 The first sentence would make a great opening for a mystery thriller.
 I can just imagine all kinds of interesting possibilities of what was happening here.
 Of course, there is always the possibility that whoever took out this personal ad was imagining these things for any number of reasons.
 But what if she wasn’t?